allanks96/Active-Directory/README.md

 </p>
 <p>
-Went to server manager on domain controller > clicked add on roles and features > Selected active directory domain services > installed > created a domain name > Installed > let computer refresh then log back in to the domain controller with the new doman
+Went to server manager on domain controller > clicked add on roles and features > Selected active directory domain services > installed > created a domain name > Installed > let computer refresh then log back in to the domain controller with the new domain
 </p>
 <br />